opennaps/malawi/manuscript.md

 These were supported with emerging new data from the published literature.
 The assessment of these documents together included:

 a.
 Process of identification/stocktaking of desirable and available information
-  <li>i.
+- i.
 Climate and socio-economic data and information</li>
-  <p> ii.
+- ii.
 Current assessments: Exploring possibilities for further assessments
-  <p> iii.
+- iii.
 Policies, strategies, plans
-  <p> iv.
+- iv.
 Existing initiatives on adaptation

 b.
 Resource mobilization for the process.